About: Paul Illsley

 Reset QR Code

 You need to subscribe to GoPro’s Cloud storage program ($50.00 / year) https://gopro.com/en/us/shop/subscriptions and also download the GoPro Quick app on your phone https://gopro.com/en/ca/shop/quik-app-video-photo-editor .
 You need a stable Wi-Fi network available to the camera.
 If you are in a remote area you could set up a mobile Wi-Fi hotspot with a dedicated cell phone.
 Make sure you turn on your camera’s Wi-Fi.
-Insert a clean SD card (or format the one in the camera).
+Insert a clean SD card and format it in the camera.
 Connect your camera to the GoPro Quick app on your phone and click on Cloud Auto Upload (supply the Wi-Fi information for the network you want to use).
 After you receive confirmation the camera was connected to the Wi-Fi network, you can close the Quick app (you don’t need to use the Quick app again).
 You are now ready to automatically upload your time lapse images to the cloud.
-When you make your new time lapse QR code you will need to add “+!U” to tell the camera to upload the image before it turns itself off.
-Here’s an example of the updated QR code for uploading your images.
-You will need to adjust the delay value to match your camera’s Wi-Fi upload delay time.
-This can be determined by recording a dozen images and calculating the average delay.
+When you make your QR code you will need to add “!U” to tell the camera to upload the image before it turns itself off.

 ExifTool Fix_GoPro_Dates.bat file I used Download: Fix_GoPro_Dates.txt Here’s a .txt file containing the Fix_GoPro_Dates.bat information.
 You can download the file and change the .txt extension to .bat (some computers won’t let you download a .bat file).